 DIRECTIONS:

 Heat pan medium-high.
 Add olive oil.
 Divide ground beef into 2 to 3 inch round balls, not patties.
 Place in pan 1 or 2 at a time.
 Leave lots of space between the two.
 Take a flat metal spatula and form a patty with rough edges.
 Avoid trying to round the edges.
 Sprinkle with salt to taste.
 Cook for 2 minutes, undisturbed, until pan-side of patty is completely seared and you can lift freely.
 Flip and place one to two cheese slices on top.
 Cook for 1 minute until cheese is completely melted.
-Place on toasted brioche roll.
+Place on potato roll/bun.
 Add condiments.